genderkit/genderkit/_articles/orchidectomy.md

 {% endcapture %}
 {% include regional regionalinfo=info %}

+The cost of an orchidectomy performed in the UK is currently around £3000-4000 (last updated October 2020).

 If you have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}), the NHS will usually provide funding for [orchidectomy]({% link _articles/orchidectomy.md %}).
 You will normally need to meet the following conditions:

 - persistent and well-documented gender dysphoria